sweetpea22/cadencia-client-test/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Readme coming soon!

+Tldr; we're making a dashboard to lower the barriers for miners :)